A kiss can mean so many things; our field guide decodes the most important lip locks.

-There are many different ways to kiss your lover, and all of them can communicate something different about what or how you're feeling.
+There are many different ways to kiss your lover, and all of them can communicate something different about what or how you're feeling, whether's it's during sex or during a date.
 Here's a field guide to the major types of kisses, and what you're saying with each of them.

-2. Pehhhck.
+2. A long peck.
 A lingering, closed-mouth kiss on the lips.
 Very sensual, yet still somewhat chaste and restrained.
 This is how grown-ups say, "We are so about to make out big-time."
 This extended peck is usually followed by a knowing smirk and, sometimes, an audible "mmmm."
-How To Blow His Mind With Just One Kiss (According To A Guy)

 4. French.
-The French kiss is the king of kisses, and involves open mouths and some form of tongue interaction.
-It's too complex and nuanced for one description, so we've broken it down even further.
-5 Reasons Kissing Is Good For You
+The French Kiss is the king of kisses, and involves open mouths and some form of tongue interaction.
+It's too complex and nuanced for one description, so we've broken it down even further:

 a) Standard.
 Moving your open lips against each other with some tongue interplay can be very sweet, very hot, very passionate, or all of the above.
 This kiss really gets the hormones racing and says, "I would like to sleep with you."